 - Not all pre-workout supplements are the same.
 Clearly, some are better – and safer – than others.

-It all boils down to doing your research as a consumer – you burn the midnight oil, your body will thank you for years to come.
+As a result, it all boils down to doing your research as a consumer – you burn the midnight oil, your body will thank you for years to come.

 The pre-workouts in this list are all excellent and highly-recommended by Best 5 Supplements.
 Try building your progress on these for great results.